Today I’m going to share a simple exercise that I use to achieve mental clarity quickly. This is a great way to

 I use this exercise when I feel bogged down, when I need to achieve 100% focus, or when I feel stressed up.
 In just 15 minutes, I can clear a lot of clutter.
 If I was sleepy before, the exercise makes me more awake.
 I can concentrate more easily. :)

 It’s interesting to review what you write after the exercise.
 Usually, you will notice your thoughts jumping all over the place.
 One moment you may be thinking about your breakfast; the next you may be thinking about your work meeting; and the next you may be thinking about your next vacation.
 As weird and random as they may be, these thoughts have always been on your mind.
 The exercise merely brought them out.
 The longer you brain dump, the more clutter you can clear, the higher your mental clarity.

 Of course, it doesn’t mean that you stop thinking about X after you clear a thought on it.
 Maybe you have 50 thoughts about X and the exercise only removed two of these thoughts.
 Maybe you come across X later or see something that reminds you of X, thus creating new thoughts about it.

 Since you will always be exposed to external stimuli, you need to brain dump regularly to maintain a high level of mental clarity.
 Just like showering, eating, and sleeping, you should brain dump frequently as part of personal cleansing.
 Do this often and you will feel a greater calmness in your life.

 You can also take this exercise to the next level — beyond just dumping out what’s on your mind, dig into the root causes of those thoughts.
 Why am I thinking this?
 What’s making me feel this way?
 Keep asking why and dig into the interesting thoughts.
 You may arrive at some deep realizations in the process.

 - Create Real Change In Life: Address Root Cause vs. Effects

-Have fun doing this exercise!
-It works very well for me and I’m sure it’ll be very useful for you too.
+Have fun doing the exercise!
+It works very well for me and I’m sure it will be useful for you too. :)